 Practice for standardized testing begins with the PSAT®, which is given to students in both grades 10 and 11.
-In partnership with the Summit Educational Group, Brimmer offers 6 and 10 session classes to prepare students for the SAT® or the ACT in the fall and in the spring.
-In addition, Summit offers evening seminars for parents and students on the testing program and other topics.
-Individual tutoring can also be arranged with Summit: MYTUTOR.COM or 1-800-MY TUTOR.
+In partnership with the Summit Educational Group, Brimmer offers classes to prepare students for the SAT® and the ACT in the fall and in the spring.
+In addition, Summit offers evening seminars for parents and students on the testing program.

-In early February, juniors and their parents have a separate evening with the College Counseling team to carefully review college search procedures, testing information, and the college application process calendar for the coming year.
-Parents of juniors have individual appointments with the Director of College Counseling during the second semester.
-A college list is created and discussed at this time.
-Juniors are enrolled in a weekly College Counseling class to introduce the college application process.
-There is an emphasis on the use of Naviance and completion of the Common Application, creation of a balanced college list, brainstorm and write the college essay, among other tasks.
+In late January, 11th graders and their parents have a separate evening with the College Counseling team to carefully review college search procedures, testing information, and the college application process calendar for the coming year.
+Parents of 11th graders have individual appointments with the College Counseling team during the second semester.
+Students are also enrolled in a weekly College Counseling class to introduce the college application process.
+There is an emphasis on the use of Naviance, completion of the Common Application, creation of a balanced college list, brainstorm and write the college essay, among other tasks.

-Seniors participate in a College Counseling class once a week during the first semester.
-Students address topics and procedures related to the college search and application process, and they work on their applications and essays.
-Throughout the school year there are evening programs on the admissions and financial aid process.
-In the spring of the senior year, a weeklong program takes place in which outside speakers are invited to address topics designed to help students with the transition to college.
-Topics offered in the past were: Campus Life, Reflections and Advice From Young Alumni, Resume Writing and Interviewing Do’s and Don’ts, Personal Finances, and Technology Information.
+Students in 12th grade participate in a College Counseling class once a week during the first semester.
+Students address topics and procedures related to the college application process, including the transition to college, and they complete work on their applications and essays.
+In the spring of 12th grade, a weeklong program takes place in which outside speakers are invited to address topics designed to help students with the transition to college.
+Topics offered in the past were: Campus Life, Reflections and Advice from Young Alumni, Resume Writing and Interviewing Do’s and Don’ts, Personal Finances, and Technology Information.